 Although all countries will be subject to increased injury and potential mortality associated with natural hazards, changes in communicable disease prevalence will mainly impact LMICs.
 Furthermore, demographic and lifestyle changes among

-many LMICs are increasing NCDs, such as cancer and chronic respiratory / cardiovascular
+many LMICs are increasing NCDs, such as cancer and chronic respiratory or cardiovascular

 disease, as the burden of communicable disease grows.